Kubernetes and Docker: What’s the difference?

 Once you’ve got a Kubernetes cluster up and running, what do you actually do with it?
 Why do people use Kubernetes?

-Deploy third-party container-based applications, like databases or web applications
+• Deploy third-party container-based applications from a public registry, like databases or web applications

-Connect your apps to each other – e.g. so that your back-end API can talk to the database, or connect many containers together into an architecture of microservices
+• Connect your apps to each other – e.g. so that your back-end API can talk to a database, or connect many containers together into an architecture of microservices

-Kubernetes is popular because it standardised all of this stuff.
-We’ve been doing things like networking and log management for a long time, but now there is a standard way to implement these requirements (which pretty much every company has).
+Kubernetes is popular because it standardised all of these things.
+We’ve been doing things like networking and log management for a long time, but now there is a standard way to implement them.

 Comparing Docker and Kubernetes